 - Jared Burns, Ph.D.

-All candidates for the Bachelor of Arts degree in mathematics must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement, and the required courses for the major.
+All candidates for the Bachelor of Science degree in data analytics must complete the Liberal Arts Curriculum requirements, the capstone assessment requirement (SDT 300 ), and the required major courses.

 A minimum of 120 credits is required.